Ein Harod: Permanent location

 In 1930, when the collective moved to a permanent location at the foot of Kumi Hill, the kibbutz had 239 members.

 The village played an important role in the defence of the area during the 1936–1939 Arab revolt in Palestine, known by the Jews of the era as "the disturbances," during which it was the base of Orde Wingate's Special Night Squads.
 In 1945 the Haganah had a small prison there in which they detained members of the Irgun during the Season.
 However, on 29 June 1946, as part of Operation Agatha, the British army occupied the kibbutz by force.
 By 1947 it had a population of 1,120.

+In 1949, the village of Gidona was also established near to the spring for Jewish immigrants from Yemen.

 Ideological split

 In 1952, in the wake of ideological differences between supporters of the two main socialist parties, Mapai and Mapam, the kibbutz split, creating two separate kibbutzim: Ein Harod (Ihud), affiliated with Mapai and belonging to Ihud HaKvutzot veHaKibbutzim; and Ein Harod (Meuhad), affiliated with Mapam and belonging to HaKibbutz HaMeuhad.
 Today both kibbutzim belong to the United Kibbutz Movement.